API-Skeletons/doctrine-graphql/README.md

 [![License](https://poser.pugx.org/api-skeletons/doctrine-graphql/license)](//packagist.org/packages/api-skeletons/doctrine-graphql)

-This library is framework agnostic.
 Using PHP 8 attributes on your entities, this library will create a Doctrine driver for use with [webonyx/graphql-php](https://github.com/webonyx/graphql-php).
-The goal of this library is to enable GraphQL on Doctrine data with a minimum amount of configuration.
+This library enables GraphQL on Doctrine with a minimum amount of configuration.

 This README file describes how to start.
 [Detailed documentation](https://apiskeletons-doctrine-graphql.readthedocs.io/en/latest/) is also available.